 When you fill out a W-4, you have the option to claim complete exemption from federal income tax withholding.
 That means that your employer will not withhold taxes from your paycheck.

-If you make less than $10,400 in a calendar year and you claim tax exemption, you might not need to file a tax return.
+Note: If you make less than $10,400 in a calendar year and you claim tax exemption, you might not need to file a tax return at all.

 Do taxes have to be withheld from my paycheck if I only work one season?

 When you work for an employer, they are required to withhold some money from your paycheck for income taxes and FICA.
 When you work a full-time or non-seasonal position, the amount withheld is based on a 12-month work calendar.
 But seasonal employees only work for a few months out of the year, so using this method means there would be too much withheld.
 If you work less than 245 days during a calendar year, your employer should use the part-year withholding method instead.

-Do I have to report income from tips as a seasonal worker?
+Do I have to report tips from my seasonal job?

 If you receive tips at your job, chances are you do need to report them as part of your income.
 For any month that you earn $20 or more in tips, the IRS requires you to account for it on your return.
 It’s easy to lose track of cash tips, so it is important to keep an accurate daily log for your own records.